s3ql/s3ql/rst/durability.rst

 this case, :program:`fsck.s3ql` will not learn anything by just querying the list of objects.

-In the future, :program:`fsck.s3ql` will have an additional "full-check" mode, in which it attempts to retrieve every single object.
-However, this is expected to be rather time consuming and expensive.
-Therefore, it is generally a better choice to choose a storage service where the expected data durability is so high that the possibility of a lost object (and thus the need to run any full checks) can be neglected over long periods of time.
+This effect can be mitigated to some degree by using the :program:`s3ql_verify` command in additon to :program:`fsck.s3ql`. :program:`s3ql_verify` asks the storage service to look up every stored object and may therefore take much longer than running :program:`fsck.s3ql`, but can also offer a much stronger assurance that no data has been lost by the storage service.
+To "recover" from damaged storage objects in the backend, the damaged objects found by :program:`s3ql_verify` have to be explicitly deleted (so that a successive :program:`fsck.s3ql` is able detect them as missing, correct the file system metadata, and move any affected files to :file:`lost+found`).
+This procedure is currently not automated, so it is generally a good idea to choose a storage service where the expected data durability is high enough so that the possibility of a lost object (and thus the need to run any full checks) can be neglected over long periods of time.

-To some degree, :program:`fsck.s3ql` can mitigate this effect.
-When used with the ``--full-check`` option, :program:`fsck.s3ql` asks the storage service to look up every stored object.
-This way, S3QL learns about any missing and, depending on the storage service, corrupted objects.
-It can then mark the damaged files and prevent the problem from spreading forwards in time.
-Figuratively speaking, this establishes a "checkpoint": data loss that occurred before running :program:`fsck.s3ql` with ``--full-check`` can not affect any file system operations that are performed after the check.

-Unfortunately, a full check is rather time consuming and expensive because of the need to check every single stored object.
-It is generally a better choice to choose a storage service where the expected data durability is so high that the possibility of a lost object (and thus the need to run any full checks) can be neglected over long periods of time.